Day Nursery Centre History

 1912 Larger quarters were necessary, so the Nursery moved to 378 Stella Avenue.

 1939 to 1944 Surveys were conducted re: the agency’s service, reflecting a growing interest in raising standards in pre-school care.

 1951 Corporate name change to the Mothers Association Day Nursery Centre.

-1953 A "Self Study" was conducted as by request of the Board of Directors to the Welfare Council for assistance in studying the total program in the nursery.
+1953 A “Self Study” was conducted by request of the Board of Directors to the Welfare Council for assistance in studying the total program in the nursery.
 As a result of this study, a qualified staff was engaged and a nursery based on accepted minimum standards was set up and an integrated program of health, education and casework was planned.

 1954 Corporate name changed to Day Nursery Centre by Supplementary letters, Patent, dated November 12, 1954.

-1965 Day Nursery Centre received assistance from the Department of Welfare, City of St. James in March, on the same basis as was received from the City of Winnipeg.
+1965 Day Nursery Centre received assistance from the Department of Welfare, the City of St. James in March, on the same basis as was received from the City of Winnipeg.

 1968 Day Nursery Centre became eligible for financial assistance under the Canadian Assistance Plan in October.